Hawasandra1/AI-Finance-Planner/README.md

 This project is perfect for anyone looking to integrate **AI-driven financial management** into a Next.js application.

-🚀 **Need help?** If you run into issues or need assistance, feel free to reach out via email.
+🚀 **Need help?** If you run into issues or need assistance, feel free to reach out.

 ---